dev-penny/Server-applications/README.md

 * Running time

 ## Description
 The user enters the number of applications that will initially be included in the server list and their details.
-The input time is generated automatically, while the initial state of applications is initially waiting.
+The input time is generated automatically, while the initial state of applications is initially awaiting status.

 In a discrete time step, a random application state change from those in the list will occur.
 Its status will become 'running' and the application's components will be placed in a queue.
 By changing the state of the application, it will be removed from the list and inserted into the queue.